SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity stepped out of the chariot, followed by Pinkie.

-Rarity looked over the building they were in front of, the sign read 'Horse Dēla Hay' in one of those hard to read cursive fonts.
-The building stood out from the surrounding rest, as it was made out of brick, while the others were wood affairs.
-It had two large double doors leading into it and a nice outside eating area surround by a black wrought iron fence.
+Rarity looked at the building they were in front of, the sign read 'Horse Dēla Hay' in one of those hard to read cursive fonts.
+The building stood out from the surrounding rest, as it was made of brick, while the others were wood affairs.
+It had two large double doors leading into it and a nice outside eating area surrounded by a black wrought iron fence.

 *I think I've heard good things about this place.*